Women's Jiu-Jitsu in a Safe Environment

 - Can I train only with women?

-BJJ classes always include sparring, which means approximately six different partners per class.
-Sometimes there are not enough female members present to limit yourself to females only.
+BJJ classes always include sparring, which means approximately five different partners per class.
+Sometimes there are not enough female members present to limit yourself to females only at regular classes.

 - What if I feel uncomfortable?

-If at any time you don't feel comfortable performing a new technique you can simply stop.
+If, at any time, you don't feel comfortable performing a new technique, you can skip it.
 You will never be compelled to do anything when training at CAZA.

 Brazilian Jiu-Jitsu is a truly effective martial art.
-Because we focus on defending against (and also attacking) chokes, grabbing, being physically restrained and other close-quarters attacks, the skills you learn work in real-life confrontations.
+Because we focus on defending against (and also attacking) chokes, grabbing, being physically restrained and other close-quarters attacks, the skills you learn are highly effective self defence techniques.

 BJJ students quickly learn that size and strength on not nearly as important as skill and technique.
 A smaller person can easily defeat a larger, more aggressive person when they are skilled in Brazilian Jiu-Jitsu.